bcnmy/docs/docs/tutorials/sessions/customSessionStorage.md

 ---
-sidebar_label: "Create Custom session"
+sidebar_label: "Create SessionStorageClient"
-sidebar_position: 4
+sidebar_position: 5
+title: "Create SessionStorageClient"
 ---

-# Create custom session
+# Create a custom SessionStorageClient

-Now users can make their own implementation of Session Storage by implementing ISessionStorage interface and pass it to the SessionKeyManager module instance.
-Let's create a new file called customSession and start writing our own session stoage.
+Users can make their own implementation of Session Storage by implementing ISessionStorage interface and pass it to the SessionKeyManager module instance.
+Let's create a new file called customSession and start writing our own session storage.

 we will import following